-Goal 1: Document and preserve the natural resources within the preserve.
+Goal 1: Document and preserve the natural resources within Biscayne Bay Aquatic Preserve.

 Objective 1: Establish a baseline and/or add to the knowledge base of the current location, composition and abundance of the various habitat types and associated fauna, with specific focus on seagrass habitats.